wnka/pdp80-blog/content/posts/mame-debugger-intro.md

 Let's start MAME with the debugger.
 This is super easy, just run `./mame mmpork -debug`.
 You'll be greeted with a console where you can run commands.
 You can also open windows to examine memory (on Mac this is ⌘-D).
 The game will start with an initial breakpoint, so type `go` in the console to run the game.
 You'll see different machine register states, the program counter, etc.

+Let the game boot up and insert a coin to get to the countdown screen.

 {{< figure src="/images/mmpork-debug.jpg" alt="The MAME Debugger" caption="The Muchi Muchi Pork title screen in the MAME debugger.
-Note the timer sitting at 19:29." >}}
+Note the timer under 'PRESS START' says 19:29." >}}

-Let the game boot up and insert a coin to get to the countdown screen.

 Then in the debugger:
 1. Run `cheatinit uw` which initializes the cheat search to look for **u**nsigned **w**ords (that's the `uw`) because I assume that timer is stored in a word, or 16-bits.
 Since that timer ticks hundredths of a second, it wouldn't fit in a byte.